SymfonyCasts/30-days-last/sfcasts/modal-loading.md

 have the `sleep`, submit the form.
 Nothing happens!
 There's no feedback while that's loading.

+***TIP
+For an even nicer effect, you can also change the opacity only if loading takes longer than, for example, 700ms.
+Do that by adding an `aria-busy:delay-700` class.
+***

 Lucky for us, we've been down this road before with a different Turbo frame.
 Add class `aria-busy:opacity-50`, and `transition-opacity`.